E501 – Calibre 497 / 827

 • Flange shock springs

-Production started in 1956[3].
-There were only around 1,000 of these made, making them extremely rare.
+Produced from 1953 to 1958, there were only around 1,000 of these made, making them extremely rare.

 Calibre 827.
 Credit: Hodinkee